California Wage Assignment

 If your wages have been garnished because of a child support or alimony order and you do not have enough money to live on, it is possible that the support order is/was too large.
 It is not uncommon for the Court to have made an error in the initial support order.
 If the error is caught on time there are remedies.
 Alternatively, if the error was not caught on time, it still may be possible to obtain a modification of the order.
 This is especially true if your circumstances have changed since the support order was issued.
 Such “changes” may include a change in incomes or capacity to be employed (e.g. retirement, disability, etc) or time share changes with the children.
 Our law firm can advise you on any matter related to a modification of a child support or spousal support order.

 Do not hesitate to request a court order for wage assignment

 If your “ex” has been delinquent or late in paying ordered support, it is important that you take steps to enforce the order.
 The easiest and most effective step is to obtain a Court order for wage assignment.
 If you do not, and too much time passes, in some cases, your “ex” may be able to contest any future support enforcement actions you undertake.

-To learn more about wage assignment in California, contact our Riverside office today at (951) 680-9000.
+To learn more about wage assignment in California, call our Riverside office today at (951) 680-9000.